programminghistorian/jekyll/lessons/drafts/intro-to-bash.md

 ## Moving Around Your Computer's File System

 If, when opening a command window, you are unsure of where you are in a computer's file system, the first step is to find out what directory you are in.
-You can do this through the `pwd` command, which stands for "print working directory."
+Unlike in a graphical system, when in a shell you cannot be in multiple directories at once.
+When you open up your file explorer on your desktop, it's revealing files that are within a directory.
+You can find out what directory you are in through the `pwd` command, which stands for "print working directory."
 Try inputing:

 `pwd`